machzqcq/elasticsearch_opensearch/README.md

 # PREREQUISITES FOR THE COURSE
 - **Human taking the course**:
-  - Eagerness and excitement to learn and understand how `search` works from ground up
+  - Eagerness and excitement to learn and understand how `search` worked traditionally vs. `AI/Ml-driven search` from ground up
   - Push through to `successful execution of learning material` and constantly reach out until you understand what you need to
   - Motivated `intrinsically` to learn and use this course only as an extrinsic trigger
   - Basics of being able to `navigate in a linux environment`